 The different trails at Arenal Observatory Lodge

 There are 5 trails at the property of Arenal Observatory Lodge all providing different views.
-The waterfall trail leads you to a 6 meters tall (20-foot) waterfall.
-This short and easy walk takes only 30 minutes one way.
+The waterfall trail leads you to a 6-meter-tall (20-foot) waterfall.
+This short and easy walk only takes 30 minutes one way.
 Saino trail is a paved trail of only 800 meters that shows the hotel gardens and rainforest.
-From this trail you’ll have excellent views of the Arenal Volcano.
+From this trail, you’ll have excellent views of the Arenal Volcano.
 Another very short path is La Hormiga trail which is 450 meters one way and goes through the rainforest.
 You might have a chance of spotting coatis, sloths, anteaters, monkeys and several types of birds.
 The river trail is another short hike that goes from the observation deck at the hotel down to the Agua Caliente River.
-Lastly, the Los Cangrejos (Crabs) Trail is a 500 meter hike that cuts through primary rainforest where you can spot many different wild animals along the way.
+Lastly, the Los Cangrejos (Crabs) Trail is a 500-meter hike that cuts through the primary rainforest where you can spot many different wild animals along the way.

 Arenal 1968 trails

-One of the private reserves to do the Arenal volcano hike is the Arenal 1968 trails, which is right next to the National Park and got its name from the Arenal Volcano eruption of 1968.
+One of the private reserves to do the Arenal Volcano hike is the Arenal 1968 trails, which is right next to the National Park and got its name from the Arenal Volcano eruption of 1968.
 There are two hikes you can do in this park.
-The so called ‘Sendero Coladas’ of 2,5 km which refers to the lava flows of 1968 and the ‘Sendero Bosque’ of 4,5 km that goes through the rainforest.
-Along the hike you can enjoy the impressive views of Arenal Volcano and Lake Arenal.
+The so-called ‘Sendero Coladas’ of 2,5 km which refers to the lava flows of 1968 and the ‘Sendero Bosque’ trail which is 4,5 km and goes through the rainforest.
+Along the hike, you can enjoy the impressive views of Arenal Volcano and Lake Arenal.

 Los Tucanes Arenal volcano hike

-Los Tucanes is one of the longer Arenal hiking trails with an 3.8 kilometre circular loop.
-It will take you anywhere between 2 to 2,5 hours of hiking and costs $10 per person.
+Los Tucanes is one of the longer Arenal hiking trails with a 3.8-kilometre circular loop.
+It will take you anywhere between 2 to 2,5 hours of hiking.
 The entrance is on the way to Arenal Observatory Lodge.
 Los Tucanes starts at the end of Las Coladas and goes through the rainforest towards Rio Agua Caliente.
-First you will pass a hanging bridge and walk the first kilometres through the rainforest.
-Halfway the hike you will walk over the 1992 lava fields with unobstructed views on Arenal volcano.
+First, you will pass a hanging bridge and walk the first kilometers through the rainforest.
+Halfway through the hike, you will walk over the 1992 lava fields with unobstructed views of Arenal volcano.
 Eventually, there is an old lava trail extension that leads to Arenal Observatory Lodge.
-The hike to Cerro Chato is officially closed, but there is always a way to get up with a guide.
-Ask around and you’ll soon enough get a lead.

 Arenal Volcano National Park

 The several hikes in this park are Heliconias, Los Miradores and El Ceibo trail.
 They are all relatively short between 2 to 3 kilometres and give just like the other trails wonderful views of the lava fields and Arenal volcano.
-It’s a great family activity as the hiking trails are fairly flat through the rainforest and only at the lava fields are some uneven parts.
+It’s a great family activity as the hiking trails are fairly flat through the rainforest.
+Only at the lava fields are some uneven parts but nothing too serious.

 Entrance fee & opening times Arenal Volcano National Park: $15 USD for adult foreigners and $5 USD for children.
 The park is open every day from 8 AM to 4 PM.

-The hike to Cerro Chato is officially closed from La Fortuna waterfall due to erosion.
-However, there is another way to get up with a guide.
-Ask around at Arenal Observatory Lodge and you’ll soon enough get a lead.
-The hike goes to the lesser-known dormant volcano, Cerro Chato.
-It’s not a hike for everyone concerning the incline and off the beaten path trail.
-However, it’s a once in a lifetime experience to hike to the crater of a dormant volcano and cool off with a refreshing dip in the crater lake.
-The trail distance is 3.2 kilometres one way which will take anywhere between 2 to 3 hours.
+This hike goes to the lesser-known dormant volcano, Cerro Chato.
+It’s not a hike for everyone concerning the incline and off-the-beaten-path trail.
+However, it’s a once-in-a-lifetime experience to hike to the crater of a dormant volcano.
+There you can cool off with a refreshing dip in the crater lake.
+The trail distance is 3.2 kilometres one way which will take you anywhere between 2 to 3 hours.